 Start editing your video and at the end of the video add the template.
 Go at the top and select the Graphics Tab Workspace.

 If you selected the Graphics Tab, the workspace will look like the photo above.
 Assuming you have the latest Premiere Pro version.
 So, to import the template is quite simple.
 At the bottom right you have a small square icon with a plus sign.
 Clicking on that will allow you to import the file provided.

 Once you did that, type Youtube in the search box to find it more easily.
 Now click and drag the file right at the end of your project.
-To change colours and the text, make sure you have the template selected.
+To change colors and the text, make sure you have the template selected.
 Then click on the edit panel.
 Here you have all sorts of options.
-You can hide certain parts of the design, edit colours and change the texts.
+You can hide certain parts of the design, edit colors and change the texts.